nubomedia-vtt/Doc-Nubomedia-VTT-AR-Demo/docs/source/README.rst

 **Augmented Models**

-Some models can be found eg from
+Some models can be found eg from:
 `models <https://github.com/nubomedia-vtt/armoduledemos/tree/master/Models>`__

 **Licensing and distribution**